Foster care in the United States

 In the United States, foster home licensing requirements vary from state to state but are generally overseen by each state's Department of Child Protective Services or Human Services.
-In some states, counties have this responsibility.
+In some states, counties have this responsibility, often in coordination with non-profit Foster Family Agencies (FFAs).
 Each state's services are monitored by the federal Department of Health and Human Services through reviews such as Child and Family Services Reviews, Title IV-E Foster Care Eligibility Reviews, Adoption and Foster Care Analysis and Reporting System, and Statewide Automated Child Welfare Information System Assessment Reviews.

-The foster parent licensing process is often similar to the process to become licensed to adopt.
+The foster parent licensing process is often similar or simultaneous to the process to become licensed to adopt.
 It requires preparation classes as well as an application process.
-The application varies but may include: minimum age; verification that income is sufficient to meet expenses; a criminal record check at local, state, and federal levels including fingerprinting and no prior record of child abuse or neglect; a reference from a doctor to ensure that all household members are free from diseases that a child could contract and are in sufficient health to parent a child; and letters of reference from an employer and others who know them.
+The application varies but may include: minimum age; verification that income is sufficient to meet expenses; a criminal record check at local, state, and federal levels, including fingerprinting and ensuring no prior record of violent crimes or child abuse or neglect; a reference from a doctor to ensure that all household members are free from diseases that a child could contract and are in sufficient health to parent a child; and letters of reference from an employer and others who know them.

 Another option for placements are Residential Child Care Communities or, in case of severe behavioral or mental challenges, Residential Treatment Centers (RTCs).
 The focus of treatment in such facilities is often to prepare the child for a return to a foster home, to an adoptive home, or to the birth parents when applicable; however, some children also stay in long-term care.
 The effectiveness of these facilities is often questioned, but considerable benefits of these types of care have been found as well.
 There are some children in foster care who may be difficult to place in permanent homes through the normal adoption process.
 These children are often said to require "special-needs adoption."
 In this context, "special needs" can include situations where children have specific chronic medical problems, mental health issues, behavioral problems, and/or learning disabilities.
 In some cases, sibling groups and older children qualify as "special needs."
 Governments offer a variety of incentives and services to facilitate this class of adoptions.